Deadline for manuscript submissions: 10 March 2022Print Special Issue Flyer (5)

 Interests: Neurology, Stroke, Translational Research, Clinical Trials, Clinical Epidemiology, Biostatistics, Global Health, COVID-19

 The goal of this special issue is to focus on exploration of sex-specific risk factors, burden disparity amongst men, interventions utilized, and effects of interventions to reduced disparity.
-We are also interested in identifying country specific modifiable and non-modifiable risk-factors, burden of stroke and neurological disorders, newer treatment measures, and challenges in the management.
+We are also interested in identifying country specific modifiable and non-modifiable risk-factors, burden of stroke, newer treatment measures, and challenges in the management.

 Topics covered under the scope of this special issue like (but not limited to) …